 - Tutorial participation (includes Peer Review Exercise 5%): 15%

 - Two lectures and one tutorial per week

-- Individual readings may be downloaded from the Blackboard page for the paper.
+Individual readings for the paper may be downloaded from Blackboard.

 - Course outline

 - Critical thinking, Communication, Scholarship, Global perspective, Environmental literacy,